Zoltán Kamondi: Filmography

 In 2001 he made a 25-hour documentary about the life and work of the Hungarian poet György Petri, In Memoriam György Petri.
 The interview was held just before the poet’s death.

 In 2002 he made feature film Temptations.
 At the 33rd Hungarian Film Week it won for Director, Cinematography and Leading Male Actor.
 It was a Golden Bear Nominee at the Berlin International Film Festival.
 It won national and international festival awards.
 The European Film selected it to compete for the Best European Film.
 At the Bulgarian International Film Festival – Varna it took the Jury’s Special Prize.
 At the 23rd International Camera Festival Manuki Brothers – Macedonia it won the Bronze Camera.
 At the 8th Pyongyang International Film Festival – North Korea it took Cinematography.
 At the Hungarian Film Critics’ Choice 2003 it won for Script.

-In 2007 he completed feature film Dolina based on the novel The Archbishop’s Visit by Ádám Bodor on which he had been working since 2000.
+In 2007 he completed the feature film Dolina based on the novel The Archbishop’s Visit by Ádám Bodor on which he had been working since 2000.
 It was presented at the 38th Hungarian Film Week where it won for Artistic Contribution.
 The film was officially selected in Competition at the 42nd Karlovy Vary International Film Festival where it was a Crystal Globe Nominee, and won several international awards, including three in US.
 At the 28th International Cinematographer's Film Festival "Manaki Brothers" it won a Special diploma.
 At the Hungarian Film Critics' Choice 2008 it won for cinematographer.
 At Fantasporto International Film Festival 2008 (Portugal) it won for cinematographer.
-At the Tiburon International Film Festival 2008 it won the Golden Reel Award for Best Director At the.
-International Film Festival Syracuse, New York, 2008 (USA) it took cinematographer and the Jury Prize for production design, art direction & costumes.
+At the Tiburon International Film Festival 2008 it won the Golden Reel Award for Best Director At the International Film Festival Syracuse, New York, 2008 (USA) it took cinematographer and the Jury Prize for production design, art direction & costumes.

 In 2009 he produced the film “1” directed by Pater Sparrow, which was released at the 40th Hungarian Film Week where it was awarded for Cinematography, Artistic Contribution, Editor and by the Student’s Jury, First Film.
 At Granada it won the Audience Prize, in Fantasporto, Director’s Week it took Director and Actor awards.